What is a Style Plateau?

 Questions, answered.

-How do I know if I'm on a style plateau?
+How do I know if I have hit a style plateau?